 You cannot join the Flat Rate Scheme if:

 Limited cost trader test

-An additional test for the Flat Rate Scheme was introduced on 1 April 2017 that determines the VAT flat rate percentage used by certain VAT registered businesses that use the scheme.
+An additional test for the Flat Rate Scheme was introduced in April 2017 that determines the VAT flat rate percentage used by certain VAT registered businesses that use the scheme.
 It appears that HMRC consider the benefits obtained by certain businesses to be excessive.